slok/simple-ingress-external-auth/README.md

 - `allowed_url`: Regex that will validate the original URL being requested (Got from `X-Original-URL` header).
 - `allowed_method`: Regex that will validate the original method being requested (Got from `X-Original-Method` header).

-## Why this and not basic auth

-Although basic auth is simple helpful for web UIs, for APIs is not that good, mainly because:

-- More complex to generate the user/pass.
-- Less secure.
-- Can't rotate tokens without downtime (only can be used one at a time).

 ## Configuration

 The tokens that the application will load will be provisioned with a configuration file (simple and portable).
 It has some features: